NVIDIA/spark-rapids/docs/get-started/getting-started.md

 ```

 Please note `extraClassPath`, presently requires the UCX libraries to be added to the classpath.
 Newer
-versions of UCX handle loading shared libraries differently, and should not require this.
+versions of UCX handle loading shared libraries differently and should not require this.

 ### UCX Environment Variables
 - `UCX_TLS`: